SAT® PREP – WHAT IS THE SAT?

 ABOUT THE SAT

 The Scholastic Aptitude Test, or SAT, is a college entrance exam used by most colleges and universities in the United States to assess readiness for undergraduate-level studies.
 The SAT exam tests your skills in math, reading, and writing, and includes an optional essay.
 The SAT is a standardized test, which measures your general academic ability against other students to determine your aptitude ranking and which university you’re likely to gain admittance into.
-For non-American students, it is likely that previous tests you’ve sat have been more content-based on what you were taught in classroom lessons.
+For non-American students, it is probable that previous tests you’ve sat have been more content-based on what you were taught in classroom lessons.

 The SAT is developed and administered by College Board.